Jaecoo 7 new car review

 Market and model

 Jaecoo feels confident enough not to massively undercut rivals on price.
 Not mainstream rivals anyway.
-The 1.6-litre four-cylinder 2WD model we tried is expected to cost from around £35,000.
-That's not far off what you'd pay for a mainstream-branded mid-sized SUV of this sort and it's similar to the sort of money that premium makers will want for smaller compact SUVs with posh badges.
+The 1.6-litre four-cylinder 2WD model we tried costs from just under £30,000.
+You'll need a bit more (around £33,000) for the 4WD model.
+For the front-driven PHEV version, it's around £35,000.
+Those kinds of figures are not that much different to what you'd pay for a mainstream-branded mid-sized SUV of this sort and it's also similar to the sort of money that premium makers will want for smaller compact SUVs with posh badges.
 The Jaecoo 7 gives you a lot more space than one of those.
 Where an Audi Q3 or a Volvo XC40 would for many only be considered as a family second car, this Jaecoo 7 has the space to be a much more flexible addition to your family's fleet.

 And it's exceptionally well equipped.
 Standard kit includes 18-inch alloy wheels, full-LED headlights, a rear view camera and up to 21 advanced driver assist systems, including driver attention alert and safe exit warning.
 Plus there are up to 10 airbags.
-Inside, there's a 14.8-inch central touchscreen with wireless 'Apple CarPlay' and 'Android Auto', plus a full house Sony sound system and a 50W wireless charging pad with handset cooling.
-If you stretch to a top-spec variant, you can expect to find additional luxuries like a head-up display and a full-length 1.1m2 panoramic glass sunroof, as well as adaptive cruise control and a 540-degree camera parking system with an 'invisible bonnet' feature, plus a heated steering wheel and bigger 19-inch alloy rims.
+Inside, there's a 14.8-inch central touchscreen with wireless 'Apple CarPlay' and 'Android Auto', plus an 8-speaker Sony sound system, multi-colour ambient lighting and a 50W wireless charging pad with handset cooling.
+You can also expect to find additional luxuries like a head-up display and a full-length 1.1m2 panoramic glass sunroof, as well as adaptive cruise control and a 540-degree camera parking system with an 'invisible bonnet' feature, plus a heated steering wheel and big 19-inch alloy rims.

 + More